Although Belgium is one of the smallest countries in Europe, it has a very interesting history and diverse architectural landscape.

 The castle fell in disuse as a fortification when the Cunts moved to the nearby “Prinsenhof” or “Hof ten Walle.”
 It was subsequently used as a prison, and a factory, and was even scheduled to be demolished at one point.
 Luckily this didn’t happen so you can still admire this remarkable historic building in Ghent today.

 4. Belfry of Ghent

 The Belfry of Ghent stands right next to Saint Bavo’s Cathedral in the historic heart of Ghent and majestically overlooks the city.
-This famous bell tower stands 91 meters (299 feet), a height that makes it the tallest belfry in Belgium.
-Granted, the Belfry of Bruges is only slightly shorter at 83 meters (272 feet).

 The Belfry was completed between 1313 and 1380, a period in history when Ghent was one of the largest cities in Europe with approximately 65,000 inhabitants.
 The upper part of the tower isn’t original and was only added after World War I in the Gothic Revival style but based on the original 14th-century plans.